 Caroline, Suzanne and Lucques Catering served as official caterers for the annual SAG (Screen Actors Guild) Awards for four consecutive years.
 In 2011 and 2012, Caroline and Suzanne were honored to have been selected to prepare fundraising dinners for both President Obama and First Lady Michelle Obama.

 In Summer of 2016, Caroline Styne and Suzanne Goin and The Lucques Group debuted all new culinary and wine operations at the famed Hollywood Bowl with full service dining, takeaway foods and picnics.
-The newest venture for Suzanne and Caroline is the debut of food and beverage services of the highly anticipated Proper Hotel in downtown Los Angeles, slated to open in fall 2019.
+The newest venture for Suzanne and Caroline is the debut of food and beverage services of the highly anticipated Proper Hotel in downtown Los Angeles, slated to open in spring 2020.

 Caroline Styne is married to Michael Kohn, a contemporary art dealer and owner of the Michael Kohn Gallery in Los Angeles.